What is happening with the nurses pay rise?

 It is pointed out that the ongoing cost of a 3% increase in NHS salaries would equate to the entirety of the £1.5 billion that would be raised by the regularly touted 2% UK supplementary sales tax to be directed upon all online sales.

-Whilst such figures cut little ice with nursing campaigners, nor Conservative MPs in marginal constituencies, they might at least explain some of the hesitations being found in the Treasury.
+Whilst such figures cut little ice with nursing campaigners, nor Conservative MPs in marginal constituencies, they might at least explain some of the hesitations previously found in the Treasury towards large increases in nurses pay.

 In January 2021, a YouGov poll undertaken on behalf of Nurses United UK suggested that 75% of people who were asked supported a 10% pay rise for nursing staff, with 79% saying they supported annual pay rises for nurses above the rate of inflation.